Friday, October 6, 2023 7:45 a.m. – 4:15 p.m.

-At Oktoberbest you'll hear innovative teaching ideas and best practices implemented by your colleagues at UofSC.
-The Oktoberbest Agenda features engaging and informative presentations on innovative approaches to teaching, assessments, course design, creative student learning opportunities, and successful implementation of new strategies and best practices implemented by your UofSC colleagues.
+The Oktoberbest Agenda features engaging and informative presentations on innovative approaches to teaching, assessments, course design, creative student learning opportunities, and successful implementation of new strategies and best practices implemented by your USC colleagues.

-All UofSC faculty, instructors and graduate teaching assistants are invited to attend this free one-day symposium focused on sharing best practices in teaching.
-Oktoberbest is free to all who teach or support teaching at UofSC, but is not open to the general public.
+All USC faculty, instructors and graduate teaching assistants are invited to attend this free one-day event.
+Oktoberbest is free to all who teach or support teaching at USC, but is not open to the general public.

 Ray Schroeder is UIS Professor Emeritus of Communication and Senior Fellow at the University Professional Continuing Education Association (UPCEA).
 Holding degrees in Speech from Augustana College and Radio and Television from the University of Illinois at Urbana-Champaign (UIUC), Schroeder began his academic career as a part time instructor of Radio-TV in 1972.
 He quickly expanded his academic appointment, becoming a full-time instructor in 1975.
 Two years later, Schroeder was hired at Sangamon State University (SSU) as an Assistant Professor of Communication.

-Ray Schroeder was individually honored nationally with the 2002 Sloan-C Most Outstanding Achievement in Asynchronous Learning Networks.
-Further, Ray received the 2002-2003 Sloan-C Distinguished Scholar in Online Learning award and, in 2010, he joined 15 other national leaders, including Burks Oakley and UIS Professor Karen Swan, as the Sloan-C Inaugural Fellows.
+Schroeder was individually honored nationally with the 2002 Sloan-C Most Outstanding Achievement in Asynchronous Learning Networks.
+Further, he received the 2002-2003 Sloan-C Distinguished Scholar in Online Learning award and, in 2010, he joined 15 other national leaders, including Burks Oakley and UIS Professor Karen Swan, as the Sloan-C Inaugural Fellows.
 Also, in 2010, he received the Sloan-C Inaugural A. Frank Mayadas Leadership Award.
-The following year, Ray received the University of Illinois Alumni Association Distinguished Service Award.
-In the summer of 2011, Schroeder and the COLRS unit launched the innovative eduMOOC, which was, at the time, the largest online class with 2,700 students located in 70 countries worldwide.
+The following year, Schroeder received the University of Illinois Alumni Association Distinguished Service Award.
+In the summer of 2011, he and the COLRS unit launched the innovative eduMOOC, which was, at the time, the largest online class with 2,700 students located in 70 countries worldwide.

 Oktoberbest is co-sponsored by the Center for Teaching Excellence, Division of Information Technology and University Libraries.